-PALM BEACH, FL – The Breakers’ celebrated history is a monumental tribute to its founder Henry Morrison Flagler, the man who transformed South Florida into a vacation land for millions.
+PALM BEACH, FL – The Breakers’ celebrated history is a tribute to its founder Henry Morrison Flagler, the man who transformed South Florida into a vacation destination for millions.
 Now into its second century, the resort not only enjoys national and international acclaim, but it continues to thrive under the ownership of Flagler’s heirs.

 Flagler and Florida’s East Coast

 When Henry Morrison Flagler first visited Florida in March 1878, he had already accumulated a vast fortune in Cleveland and New York as a longtime partner of John D. Rockefeller in the Standard Oil Company.
 In 1883, he turned his attention to Florida.
 Impressed with the mild winter climate, he began the construction of his first hotel in St. Augustine and continued south to Palm Beach.

 With the founding of the Standard Oil Trust in 1882, Flagler, then 55 years old, could depend on an annual income of several million dollars from dividends, and he gradually withdrew from the company's day-to-day operations.
 But Flagler did not retire.
 Instead, ever the entrepreneur, he turned his vision and energy to a new role – resort developer and railroad king.

 Flagler started buying and building Florida railroads, rapidly extending the lines down the state's east coast.
 As the Florida East Coast Railroad opened up this sparsely settled region to development and tourism, Flagler acquired or constructed resort hotels along the route.

 In 1893, Flagler announced one of his boldest plans ever – to extend the Florida East Coast Railroad to isolated Lake Worth, develop a town (now West Palm Beach) on 200 acres along Lake Worth's west shore, and construct the Royal Poinciana Hotel on Lake Worth's east shore (now Palm Beach).